 LEO satellites, such as the constellations planned by Elon Musk’s SpaceX Starlink project and Jeff Bezos’ Project Kuiper, promise to bring low-latency broadband internet to millions of Americans.
-LEO satellite orbit extremely close to earth, between 99 to 1200 miles versus 22,000 miles of traditional GEO satellites, which means less time to transfer information (lower latency) and a quality of service comparable to wired broadband cable and fiber providers.
+LEO satellite orbit extremely close to earth, between 99 to 1200 miles versus 22,000 miles of traditional satellite internet, which means less time to transfer information (lower latency) and a quality of service comparable to wired broadband cable and fiber providers.
 The arrays will be precisely mapped into massive constellations to maximize coverage.

 LEO technology will offer robust internet access to underserved and rural communities lacking wired, low-latency broadband options.
 The arrival of this emergent technology is likely to drive down monthly internet prices for hundreds of millions of Americans.

 Americans with access to multiple broadband-level options for internet service tend to pay lower prices on average than those who have just one option in their area.